-The change in season inspired a change in the decor in my bedroom.
+The change in season has given me inspiration to change up the decor in my bedroom.
+A shelving style up!

+There are so many different guides on how to up style furniture, and I found that Pinterest was full of inspiration.
 I love looking on here for inspiration whether it be a DIY project, craft project or travel planning, there is always something to discover.
-I noticed that there were quite a few ‘Ikea hacks’ which really gave me the inspiration of what furniture I would like and how to jazz it up.
+There were quite a few ‘Ikea hacks’ which really gave me the inspiration for what furniture I would like and how to jazz it up.

-Now onto the glass shelving unit that I had seen quite a few hacks on how to jazz them up.
-I had browsed Ikea’s website beforehand so had an idea of what I was looking for, but ever the organised person that I am I forgot to write down what the other shelving unit was called.
-This really did not help with finding the glass shelving unit in the massive array of other shelving units available.
-I found a computer in store to search for it, I now know it is called the Vittsjo shelving unit and found out that it had sold out 😪😪.
+Now, onto the glass shelving unit that I had seen quite a few hacks on how to style up.
+Looking for Vittsjo shelving unit I found out that it had sold out 😪😪.
 Despair!
 How was I going to create the masterpiece that I had been planning and Pintersting about?!

 Long story short: I bought x2 kallax shelves from Ikea and a curved glass shelving unit from Amazon, all within the mind of doing some form of DIY to it and jazzing them up to fit in which my room’s decor.

 So my idea was to have the hinge covers and handle on the kallax glass shelf inserts to be a copper/rose gold type colour, with the curved glass shelving unit being the same colour.
-I think I have stated before at how indecisive I can be and I really struggled to choose which spray paint to buy when I visited my local Wilko’s so, of course, I wasted money and bought several shades of golds and a copper, not forgetting a lacquer to seal and add shine.
+I use this copper colour spray paint from Wilko’s in this DIY.

 Below I will demonstrate how I up-styled my furniture.